robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 4. Above the risk slider, click the **S3 Public Objects and Buckets** icon.
     ![Public Objects Button](../images/03-macie-public-objects-button.png)

-5. Click the magnifying glass for the bucket listed.
+5. Click the magnifying glass to the left of the bucket name listed.
+6. Check if any of the data in the bucket is considered a high risk

+	> Look for the **Object PII priority** field and **Object risk level** field

-6. Verify that all the data is encrypted.
+6. Verify if any of the data is unencrypted

     > Look for the **Object Encryption** field.
+(Does a portion of the blue bar indicate that encryption is set to none?)

 At this point you have identified that there is a bucket with high risk data that has open public read permissions and that certain objects in that bucket are not encrypted.
-When you first configured the environment you enabled default encryption for the bucket so this could be an indicator that some one has disabled it.
+When you first configured the environment you enabled default encryption for the bucket so this could be an indicator that someone has disabled it.

 Since you are already in the Macie service, create a new Basic Alert that will alert you in the future if default encryption is disabled on any of your buckets.